Find out how the end of GA3 will affect your SEO referencing and why migrating to GA4 is essential for improving your digital strategy.

 Preserving data history

-It's upsetting to lose the history of data accumulated over the years.
-That's why a backup plan is essential.
+Losing historical data accumulated over the years is devastating.
+That's why developing a backup plan is essential.
 One effective method is to export your GA3 data to Google Sheets or another storage tool.

 ---|---|